 Though currently only available in the USA, a recent addition to the range of star trackers is the StarSync tracker which (in a way I rather like) puts ‘function-over-form’.
 It is a stainless steel and aluminium development of the simple ‘Barn Door’ tracking mount that many astrophotographers constructed and used before the current sophisticated star trackers were available.
 As seen in the figure below, the upper plate is driven by a stepper motor rotating a solid metal screw.
 To compensate for the fact that the screw is straight, not curved, the screw needs to turn at a variable rate which is controlled by a small microcomputer.
 It can track for over 2 hours before it resets automatically.
 [My early, prototype, version did not, in fact, do this and, very pleasingly, I was able to suggest a very simple software addition to the computer’s code to achieve this.]
 The camera mounting head is built in, so a ball and socket joint is not required and there is a channel in which to lay a laser pointer with which to align onto the North Celestial Pole.
 The StarSync has a greater effective gear radius (19 cm) than the gears used in the compact star trackers and so should allow for more accurate tracking giving the ability to take longer exposures.

 This is a very solidly made mount and thus could be easily used with longer focal length lenses than the smaller tracking mounts.
 I particularly like the tall camera mounting head which allowed the camera to be aligned on the sky somewhat more easily that when using a ball and socket joint.
 I took it to the Kerry dark sky reserve in Ireland to image the Milky Way and the results are discussed in detail in the digest article − ‘Imaging the Milky Way from the Kerry Dark Sky Reserve’.
-Again, there can sometimes be a problem with the use of a laser pointer to align the mount, and so perhaps one could make a fitment so that the QHY PoleMaster could be used instead.
+There can sometimes be a problem with the use of a laser pointer to align the mount, and now an adapter can be bought so that the QHY PoleMaster could be used instead.